Smith & Wesson Model 3: Italy

-Philippines

-Many Spanish firearms were captured by the Liberation Army during the Revolution, among them Orbea Model 1884 revolvers in .44 Russian.
-Some were brought by defectors from the Spanish military.
-These handguns also had service, later, in the Philippine–American War.

 Romania

 Revolvers for the Romanian military were chambered for the .44 Russian cartridge, and were made by Trocaola, Aranzabal y Cía.
 These Spanish-made revolvers were used during World War I.

 Spain

 Spain used these revolvers, which were chambered for the .44 Russian cartridge, during the Philippine Revolution, the Spanish–American War, the Rif War, and the Spanish Civil War.

 United Kingdom

 The M1884 was later briefly made chambered in .455 Webley for British government contracts in 1915 and 1916.
 It was designated by the British Army as the "Pistol, Old Pattern", due to its old design.
 They were dubbed "Spanish Webleys" by troops, though they were copies of the S&W Model 3.
 Orbea Hermanos y Cia., Garate, Anitua y Cia., and Trocaola, Aranzabal y Cia. were contracted to make 30,000 revolvers among them.
 Orbea Hermanos was the major contractor and the other two were subcontractors.
 Rexach & Urgoite was later contracted in 1916 to make 500 pistols, but all failed proofing and the lot was refused.

 Finish and quality control varied throughout the run of production.
 The fact that they were making service pistols and revolvers for France and Italy at the same time was definitely a factor.

 As no standardization of design or parts existed between manufacturers, each manufacturer's model was considered a different gun altogether.
 The Garate, Anitua y Cia. model was designated the Pistol, Old Pattern, No.1 Mk.I, the Trocaola, Aranzabal y Cia. model was designated the Pistol, Old Pattern, No.2 Mk.I, and the Orbea Hermanos model was designated the Pistol, Old Pattern, No.3 Mk.I.

 The weapons were given to the Royal Ulster Constabulary after the war.
 The RUC later sold them off to the New South Wales Police Force, who made snub-nosed revolvers out of them and issued them as backup pistols.
 A cut-down, snub-nosed .455 "Old Pattern" revolver was carried by one of Michael Collins' bodyguards.